 That treacherous wind

 As if the snow was not enough, the wind started picking up too.
 And soon it was windy, but not a breeze like windy, not even a gale like windy, but a hurricane like windy.
 I felt like my face was constantly being stung by zillions of bees.
 I covered my face with buff thermonet.
 But the cunning wind still found ways to reach parts of my skin.
 Accepting defeat at the hands of the blowing wind, I decided to walk backward.
-K2 decided to lead the way, craftily hopping forward breaking the snow and creating a path about 3 meters ahead (about 10 feet), waiting for me to follow and then hop, hop, hop.
+Getting frustrated at my slow pace, K2 decided to lead the way, craftily hopping forward breaking the snow and creating a path about 3 meters ahead (about 10 feet), waiting for me to follow and then hop, hop, hop.

 Did I mention that we were hiking on ice?